Vegan Spelt Banana Bread with Pecans & Chocolate Chunks

 An overhead shot shows dry ingredients plus chocolate chunks and chopped pecans in a mixing bowl.

 The method is pretty standard here.
 Mix the dry, mix the wet, and then mix it all together.
 There is one thing that I do in this recipe that’s a bit different than others.
 I blend the bananas with all the wet ingredients in an upright blender.
-This gets a silky smooth purée that really contributes to the overall soft texture of the loaf cake.
+This makes a silky smooth purée that really contributes to the overall soft texture of the loaf cake.
 I’ve done many, many versions of this vegan banana bread and the blended bananas just really do it for me.
-Of course, if you don’t want to break out the blender here, feel free to thoroughly mash with a fork instead.

 A head-on shot shows a hand pouring a blender pitcher filled with a puréed banana mixture into a mixing bowl.